environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 write.csv(RESULTS_TABLE, file = "hw4b_de-table_[LASTNAME].csv", quote = FALSE)
 ```

 The `quote = FALSE` is important - without this, R will write the contig names in quotation marks, which won't match the quotation-mark-free contig names in the GO annotation file, and the GO_MWU program you'll use for functional analysis will refuse to believe that they are the same names.
+(Isn't compatibility fun?)

 Push your results .csv file as part of your homework.